 *All available sessions at Sociability can be accessed by a personal health budget.

 *If you are concerned about your physical health, before taking part in any of the available sessions please speak to your GP.
 If you feel any health issues while taking part you must stop and tell a member of staff.

 Sessions are currently only available via a pre-booking service.
-The best way to do this is to book an assessment by contacting Tina.
+The best way to do this is by using our PHB contact form here.
 There is no walk-in service, please do not attend for a drop-in service.
 Sociability currently do not provide this service.

 Once an activity is fully booked, Sociability reserves the right to withdraw this activity for the duration of the course.
 Therefore, places are limited.
 Sociability will continuously add new options for activities and provide updates for anyone who expresses an interest in attending.

 *Sessions are subject to short notice change and updates where necessary.